Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Add_a_Storage_Node_to_the_Ceph_Cluster.md

    watch ceph -s
    ```

-   You will see the OSD count UP and IN counts increase. **If** you see your **IN** count increase but not reflect the amount of drives being added back in, then you will need to fail over the ceph mgr daemon.
+   The OSD will count UP and IN counts increase. **If** the **IN** count increases but does not reflect the amount of drives being added back in, then fail over the ceph mgr daemon.
 This is a known bug and is addressed in newer releases.

-   If you need to fail over the ceph-mgr daemon please run:
+   To fail over the ceph-mgr daemon, run the following command:

    ```bash
    ceph mgr fail